mattwind/rpi/emulator/README.md

 2. add qemu installation to your path
 3. run the build script

+### VNC

+You can access Qemu built in VNC service after you run the emulator.
+Launch your local vnc viewer and connect to `localhost::5900`

 ### Expanding Partition

 The raspi-config resize feature won't work correctly when using Qemu, a bit of modification is required.